D&O Insurance Guide

 - INSURED VS INSURED: In order to eliminate coverage for infighting, claims brought or maintained by one insured against another are excluded.
 These exclusions require careful review in order to ensure that coverage is maintained for derivative claims, claims brought by bankruptcy trustees, and claims maintained by whistleblowers.

 - PRIOR ACTS / RETRO-ACTIVE DATE: Being that coverage is written on a claims made policy form, it is important to understand how such coverage operates.
 In short, claims arising from wrongful acts that occurred prior to the retroactive date (or issuing of the policy) are excluded, unless coverage is included for “full prior acts”.

 - PROFESSIONAL SERVICES: Claims related to, or arising from the errors, omissions and negligence while providing professional services.
 Coverage for such claims is more appropriately placed through an E&O policy.
 Careful review should be given to this exclusion, as overly broad wording has the potential to eliminate coverage entirely.

 - CONTRACTUAL EXCLUSION: Claims arising from any oral or written contracts.

 - FRAUD, DISHONESTY & ILLEGAL PERSONAL PROFIT: Intentionally fraudulent acts committed by executives, and claims alleging illegal personal profit are always excluded.
-However coverage will remain in place for “innocent insureds” that were unaware of such fraud.
+However well crafted severability exclusions will maintain coverage for “innocent insureds” that were unaware of such fraud.